 Next, identify the most crucial business assets that need protection.
 This could include your equipment, workstations, servers, documents, inventory, and the physical office premises.
 Additionally, you should prioritize the safety of your employees and staff members.
 They’re the most valuable assets for your company.

 The next step is to develop an actionable emergency response plan and share it with your employees.
 You could consider working with an experienced disaster management specialist for this purpose.
+You should also add emergency fuel services in your emergency response plan to keep your systems operational when disaster strikes.
 The plan should include an escape strategy, as well as the steps to protect your crucial assets.

 Secure Your Finances